Azure Stack datacenter integration

 Several steps must be performed by the partner before the solution is handed off to the customer in the post-integration phase.
 In this phase, validation is important to ensure the system is deployed and performing correctly.

 Actions that should be taken by the OEM Partner are:

-Backup Switch Configuration Files
+Backup Switch Configuration and HLH Configuration files

 Prepare a customer summary for deployment